RutgerStessens/APIdev_Project_RS/README.md

 ## Introduction

-The Music Library API provides endpoints to interact with music genres, artists, albums, and songs.
-It is built using the FastAPI framework and SQLAlchemy for database management.
+My Music Library API provides endpoints for me to interact with music genres, artists, albums, and songs.
+I've built this API using the FastAPI framework and SQLAlchemy for database management.

 ## Endpoints

 ### Get All Artists

-Endpoint: `GET /artists`
+**Endpoint:** `GET /artists`

-Retrieve a list of all music artists.
+I can retrieve a list of all music artists.

 ### Get Artist and Albums

-Endpoint: `GET /artists/{artist_id}`
+**Endpoint:** `GET /artists/{artist_id}`

-Retrieve information about a specific artist, including their albums.
+I can retrieve information about a specific artist, including their albums.

 ### Get Song and Album Details

-Endpoint: `GET /songs/{song_id}`
+**Endpoint:** `GET /songs/{song_id}`

-Retrieve details about a specific song, including the album it belongs to and the artist.
+I can retrieve details about a specific song, including the album it belongs to and the artist.

 ### Get All Albums with Artist Names

-Endpoint: `GET /albums`
+**Endpoint:** `GET /albums`

-Retrieve a list of all albums along with the names of their respective artists.
+I can retrieve a list of all albums along with the names of their respective artists.

 ### Add a New Artist

-Endpoint: `POST /artists`
+**Endpoint:** `POST /artists`

-Add a new artist to the music library.
-Provide the artist's name and genre in the request.
+I can add a new artist to my music library.
+I need to provide the artist's name and genre in the request.

 ### Update an Album

-Endpoint: `PUT /albums/{album_id}`
+**Endpoint:** `PUT /albums/{album_id}`

-Update the details of an existing album.
-Provide the new title and artist ID in the request.
+I can update the details of an existing album.
+I need to provide the new title and artist ID in the request.

 ### Delete a Song

-Endpoint: `DELETE /songs/{song_id}`
+**Endpoint:** `DELETE /songs/{song_id}`

-Delete a song from the music library.
+I can delete a song from my music library.

 ## Data Models

-The following data models are used to structure the API's data:
+I've structured my API's data using the following data models:

 ### Artist

-- `id`: Artist's unique identifier
+- `id`: The artist's unique identifier
-- `name`: Artist's name
+- `name`: The artist's name
-- `genre`: Artist's genre
+- `genre`: The artist's genre

 ### Album

-- `id`: Album's unique identifier
+- `id`: The album's unique identifier
-- `title`: Album's title
+- `title`: The album's title
-- `artist_id`: ID of the artist associated with the album
+- `artist_id`: The ID of the artist associated with the album

 ### Song

-- `id`: Song's unique identifier
+- `id`: The song's unique identifier
-- `title`: Song's title
+- `title`: The song's title
-- `album_id`: ID of the album the song belongs to
+- `album_id`: The ID of the album the song belongs to

 ## Database Setup

-The API uses an SQLite database for storing music library data.
-The SQLAlchemy library is used for database management.
+My API uses an SQLite database for storing music library data.
+I've leveraged the SQLAlchemy library for database management.

-The database setup is performed automatically.
-Tables are created for artists, albums, and songs when the application starts.
+The database setup occurs automatically when the application starts.
+Tables are created for artists, albums, and songs.

-Please note that this is a basic documentation overview.
-For more detailed information and examples of how to use each endpoint, refer to the API implementation.
+Please note that this is a basic overview of my documentation.
+For more in-depth information and examples on how to use each endpoint, refer to my API's implementation.